 - Enoki Mushroom Soup with Soba Noodles and Bok Choy – this one is a great alternative to chicken soup when you’re feeling down – the healthy broth has ginger in it to help soothe you and make you feel better.
 Vegan, light, and comforting

-And if you’re looking for other ways to use butternut squash:
+And if you’re looking for other butternut squash recipes:

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don’t forget to share it on Facebook and save it on Pinterest for later: